 - Frank breech presentation

 2. How do you counsel a woman anticipating an elective cesarean section who asks about complications?

-- Tell her the rate of complications is the same with an elective cesarean section compared to a vaginal birth.
+- Tell her the rate of complications is the same with an elective cesarean section compared to vaginal birth.

 - Tell her she has the same chance as any other woman to go on to have a vaginal birth in the future.

-- Tell her the complication rate for cesarean section is higher than for a vaginal birth but, if there is an indication for cesarean section, the risk is better for the fetus.
+- Tell her the complication rate for cesarean section is higher than for a vaginal birth but, if there is an indication for a cesarean section, the risk is better for the fetus.

 - Tell her she should go through a trial of labor despite indications for an elective cesarean section because an emergency cesarean section can always be safely done if the labor trial fails.